RUB-Bioinf/VesselExpress/README.md

 https://www.uni-due.de/experimental-immunology

-## Tutorial Video
+## Tutorial Video (coming soon)
-You can use this YouTube Video for vizualized instructions on how to download, setup and run VesselExpress on example data:
+You can use this YouTube Video for visualized instructions on how to download, setup and run VesselExpress on example data:

 [![Tutorial Video](https://img.youtube.com/vi/ScMzIvxBSi4/0.jpg)](https://www.youtube.com/watch?v=ScMzIvxBSi4)